kissplugins/ordergroove-wp/README.md

-Joint venture plugin between Urban Pixels and KISS Plugins (By Neochrome, Inc.)
+Upcoming / In Progress - Joint venture plugin between Urban Pixels and KISS Plugins (By Neochrome, Inc.)